American Mafia History Website

 (August 2018)

 Frank "Lefty" Rosenthal, the Outfit gambling wiz made famous through the character Sam "Ace" Rothstein in the movie Casino, fed information about organized crime activities and mob hits to the FBI under the codename, "Achilles."
-He spoke with agents about the murder of Johnny Rosselli and other killings.
 The full extent of Rosenthal's cooperation has remained a mystery, but newly released FBI documents show for the first time some of the information he shared with federal agents.

 Blasi